UnusualTitan711x/Stellar-Vortex/README.md

 ## Overview

-**Space Shooter Game** is an exciting arcade-style game where players select different fighting spaceships, each with unique abilities, to battle through various space environments and defeat enemy forces.
+**Stellar Vortex** is an exciting arcade-style game where players select different fighting spaceships to blast through asteroids and defeat enemy forces.

 ## Features